-Earth Institute Postdocs Seminars: A weekly seminar series in which each fellow presents her or his ongoing research.
+Earth Institute Postdoctoral Seminars: A weekly seminar series in which each postdoc presents her or his ongoing research.
 Visiting speakers also participate in the seminars.
 Postdocs may also coordinate group projects that are designed, discussed and implemented during these times.
 The meetings are informal and designed to foster interdisciplinary and problem-solving discussions among EI Postdocs, faculty and researchers.
 Lunch is provided.
 Two second-year EI Postdocs coordinate the seminars each year.

-Earth Institute Postdocs Retreats and Special Events: Special outings to unique locations in the New York City area that seek to create a sense of community among the Postdocs, to connect them to New York, and to provide intellectual stimuli.
+Earth Institute Postdoctoral Retreats and Special Events: Special outings to unique locations in the New York City area that seek to create a sense of community among the postdocs, to connect them to New York, and to provide intellectual stimuli.

 Other Earth Institute Seminar Series: EI Postdocs receive invitations to other events and speaker series at Columbia, including those sponsored by the Earth Institute's Lamont-Doherty Earth Observatory (LDEO), Goddard Institute for Space Studies (GISS), International Research Institute for Climate and Society (IRI), Center for Environmental Research and Conservation (CERC), Earth Engineering Center (EEC), Center for Global Health and Economic Development (CGHED), Center for Globalization and Sustainable Development (CGSD), Center for International Earth Science Information Network (CIESIN), and Center for Hazards and Risk Research (CHRR).

 For additional information, please email email@example.com.